 Just like seeing more code allows for increased productivity, seeing more functions means enhanced fluidity.
-Using a vertical screen, Joe can see three average sized functions, yet with a vertical orientation he can see five.
-This allows easy editing and consistency along his functions.
+Using a vertical screen, Joe can see three average-sized functions, yet with a vertical orientation, he can see five.
+This allows easy editing and consistency along with his functions.

 The Cons of a Vertical Computer Monitor

 1. What’s That Smell?

 Some developers are not accustomed to using a vertical monitor.
 In this case, it is easy for them to fall into the trap of code smells.
 This technical cousin of the run-on sentence creates difficulty for engineers and developers.
 When outside developers review longer functions on horizontal screens, there is some hesitation to implement changes.
 This is because the functions are so large that changing one element could negatively affect code buried elsewhere.
 Because vertical monitors allow more code, this may be a temptation to create longer functions.

 2. Vertical in a Horizontal World